collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

 ### It Would Take Almost 3 More Years for Me to Do Code Review

-I kept at it.
-I kept using GitHub and learning about Git.

 Unfortunately, it would take almost 3 more years for me to begin doing code review.
 Now that I do it, I wonder, why did it take so long?!
 It didn't have to be that way.
 The code review process was a mystery to me.
 I had no idea really how to do it until I asked to do code review for the DjangoCon US website and started doing it.